Sizes of Simultaneous Core Partitions

+We note that the limiting expectation is $E[U^2] = 1/12$ in accordance with Armstrong's conjecture, and the variance is $V[U^2] = 1/360$.
+The tail probability $P[U^2 > t]$ is given by $2\sum_{m=1}^{\infty}(-1)^{m-1}\exp(-2m^2\pi^2t)$.
 This asymptotic distribution originates in Watson's~$U^2$ test for goodness of fit on a circle~\cite{watson1961goodness}, and its two-sample variant~\cite{watson1962goodness}.
-The proof will show that especially the latter is closely related to $X_{st}$, even for finite $s$ and~$t$.
+We provide additional background on these statistics later on, and show that especially the latter is closely related to $X_{st}$, even for finite $s$ and~$t$.

 \begin{rmk*} Theorem~\ref{stcore} addresses the first challenge in~\cite{ekhad2015explicit}, without the assumption that $s-t$ is fixed.
 It applies, for example, to $(s,2s+1)$ core partitions, or $(s,s^s+1)$ core partitions. \end{rmk*}